When you are booking your Cambodian holiday, it is worth knowing what the important festivals and events throughout the year are.

-This event takes place every year, in the month of June in Phnom Penh.
+This event takes place every year in the month of June in Phnom Penh.
 This running is organized by Cambodian Events Organizer since 2011.
 It is celebrating the birthday of Queen Norodom Monineath Sihanouk.
-It supports also Kantha Bopha Children’s Hospitals and for the green city to improve human well-being and friendship.
-The event offers three categories of running: the 3 Km Fun Run, the 10 Km Road Race and the Half Marathon distance of 21, 5 Km.
-All the participants are welcome and have to register online at least 10 days before.
+It supports also Kantha Bopha Children’s Hospital, and for the green city to improve human well-being and friendship.
+The event offers three categories of running: The 3km Fun Run, the 10km Road Race and the Half Marathon distance of 21.
+5km.
+All participants are welcome, and have to register online at least 10 days beforehand.

 Date: June 18

 This event is organized by the Indian Embassy, and supported by Bophana Audiovisual Resource Center, the Cambodia Film Commission and the Ministry of Culture and Fine Arts of Cambodia.
 The festival lasts one week, and presents Indian films including classics, blockbusters and awarded winning films, screened in the prestigious Chaktomuk Theater.
 The overall selection is very audience-friendly with some-family oriented films as well as typical and non-typical Bollywood comedy actions, musicals and dramas.
 The entrance is free for everyone.
 You can check the dates on the Indian Embassy Website.